MathB.in Turns 10

 and I noticed that it seemed to have decent LaTeX support.
 As I dove

-deeper into the HTML source code of the pages of this website, I
+deeper into the HTML source code of the pages of this website, I was

-realized that the rendered LaTeX was not made of image files
+surprised to see that the rendered LaTeX was not made of image files

-was using MathJax to produce
+using MathJax to produce

 high-quality typography from LaTeX code.
 As a frequent participant

 immediately realized that using MathJax could lead to a modern